Antsecvic/mykgit/readme.txt

 Git is a free software distributed under GPL.
 Git has a mutal index called stage.
 Git tracks changes of files.
-Creating a new branck is quick.
+Creating a new branck is quick AND simple.
-Git is funny.